 Mrs Grigg cooks the main meal of the day, including spoon bread.
 Here is a spoon bread recipe.
 She sings while she cooks, to Cecilia's pleasure, and I quote the actual lyrics of a Sacred harp (shape-note) song: 301 Greenland.

 Shape-note, Fasola (from the first three notes: fa, so, la, which in another, more familiar, system are called do, re, mi) has an old history, and may stretch back to the poor rural Protestant peoples of the Border Country in England and Ulster.
 Another line of research suggests that it first came to New England and then spread south.
 It became visible to history with the publication of song-books, the most famous being The Sacred Harp, a commercial publication that became extremely popular, and which gave its name to this style of singing.
 It had many editions.
 The publishing company did much to spread the habit of shape-note singing, for the purpose of increasing their own sales, and eventually sent out quartets on circuit, each man respresenting one part of the four-part harmony settings, to promote the singing and their book.
 This is the origin of modern gospel quartets.
 There were schools and "Singings", which were gatherings outside church worship to sing these sacred songs.
-This short video from 2009 (YouTube) is a great summary and sampling.

 I myself visited a small shape-note Singing in London UK, just to experience it, and I can attest that it is thrilling and moving.

-An Irish Singing (2012) (YouTube) might give you some sense of what it is like to sing Sacred Harp.
+268T "Restoration" (YouTube), sung by the Texas Sacred Harp Singers, will give you some sense of what it is like to sing Sacred Harp.